farmer1776/incus-prov/README.md

 D3kWnMIYm9y0E+o8KqOOAAAAG2dpdGV4YW1wbGUtZWQyNTUxOS0yMDI0MDgwMQEC
 -----END OPENSSH PRIVATE KEY-----
 ```
-NOTE: Do not use these creds in production this is for prototype lab testing use
+NOTE: Do not use these creds in production this is for prototype lab testing use ONLY.
+Generate new keys and password hashes before use in production.
+- Example: openssl passwd -6 -salt 177600 FOSS2024
+- Example: ssh-keygen -a 100 -t ed25519 -f "gitexample-ed25519-20240801" -C "gitexample-ed25519-20240801"

 Example provision list will spin up various containers this has been tested with, using a profile called prod-mgt which can be specified in this file
 File is laid out: Name,IP_address,profile,cloud image